-In the current situation, requests from employees for home office options are getting louder and louder.
-In April of this year, the Federal Office for Civil Protection and Disaster Assistance (BBK) also recommended creating home office opportunities (Recommendation for action BBK).
-But this presents many companies with an unexpectedly large challenge.
+In the current situation, employees' requests for home office options are becoming louder and louder.
+The Federal Office for Civil Protection and Disaster Assistance (BBK) also recommended creating home office options in April of this year (BBK recommendation for action).
+But this presents many companies with an unexpectedly big challenge.

-In order to be able to send employees to work from home, certain requirements must be met:
+In order to send employees to work from home, some requirements must be met:

-- The employee must be provided with the technical means in order to be able to complete all tasks.
+- The employee must be provided with the technical means to be able to complete all tasks.

-- The employee must have full access to all work-related data and systems.
+- The employee must have full access to all work-relevant data and systems.

 - There must be simple communication options for internal and external communication.

-- The security of the systems must not be impaired.
+- The security of the systems must not be compromised.

 The right technology for the home office

 The first step to working from home is providing the right technology.
-Of course you can let your employees work with their own PC, but this has several disadvantages.
+Of course, you can let your employees work on their own PC, but this has several disadvantages.

-- You cannot ensure that the computer is adequately protected and that up-to-date antivirus software is installed.
+- You cannot ensure that the computer is adequately protected and that current anti-virus software is installed.

-- Programs that may be required under certain circumstances cannot be pre-installed, but must be installed and configured by the employees themselves.
+- Programs that may be required cannot be pre-installed, but must be installed and configured by the employees themselves.

-- Required connections, such as VPN, cannot be set up by the company.
+- Requires connections, such as VPN, cannot be set up by the company.

-- One's own PC offers a high level of distraction possibilities, which can reduce productivity.
+- Your own PC offers a high level of distraction, which can reduce productivity.

-So you should make sure to provide your employees with the technology they need.
+You should therefore make sure to provide your employees with the technology they need.
 The easiest way to do this is with laptops.
-Laptops do not have to be set up separately and offer a high degree of flexibility.
-All necessary settings can be made by the company and the required programs and systems can be preinstalled.
-Built-in cameras, loudspeakers and microphones, which are now part of the standard equipment, also make video conferences possible in order to maintain communication.
-A familiar and safe working environment can be created for your employees without great effort and expense.
+Laptops do not need to be set up separately and offer a high degree of flexibility.
+All necessary settings can be made by the company and required programs and systems can be pre-installed.
+Thanks to the built-in camera, speakers and microphones, which are now standard equipment, video conferences are also possible in order to maintain communication.
+A familiar and safe working environment can be created for your employees without much effort or expense.

 Despite working from home, access to everything that is important

-The most important requirement for effective work in the home office is access to all work-related files and systems.
-The correct implementation varies for each company.
+The most important prerequisite for effective work in the home office is access to all work-relevant files and systems.
+The correct implementation of this varies for every company.
 However, what always makes sense is to move files from local systems, hard drives and internal network storage to a cloud.

-The keyword "cloud" sets off alarm bells for many.
-But the fact that a cloud is not secure, or that the data is stored on some American server without control over who has access to the data, is far from the facts.
-Saving in a cloud only means that files are stored on a server and are accessible via the Internet.
-This can also be the company's own server, on which any measures can be taken to backup the server and the data.
+The keyword “cloud” sets off alarm bells for many people.
+But the fact that a cloud is not secure, or that the data is stored on some American servers without control over who has access to the data, is far from the truth.
+Storing in a cloud simply involves storing files on a server and making them accessible via the Internet.
+This can also be the company's own server, on which any measures can be taken to secure the server and the data.

 However, the advantages of a cloud are obvious.
-The data is accessible to anyone who has the right to do so.
+The data is accessible to anyone who has permission to do so.
 A suitable backup system, such as our Veeam backup solutions, prevents data loss.
-It can also be tracked in a cloud who last made which change to which files.
+It can also be tracked in a cloud who last made what changes to which files.

 The connection must not be lost

-Despite spatial separation, communication must be maintained in the company and contact with potential customers should be maintained as unrestricted as possible.
+Despite spatial separation, communication must be maintained within the company and contact with potential customers should also be maintained as unrestricted as possible.
 The latter can be done relatively easily with company cell phones.
-But many fear that internal communication will collapse.
+But many people fear that internal communication will collapse.
 It is therefore important to provide employees with suitable systems and to take the right measures.

-To keep an overview and to discuss the processed and pending tasks, it is advisable to hold a short daily meeting.
+In order to keep an overview and discuss the completed and upcoming tasks, it is advisable to hold a short daily meeting.
 Microsoft Teams, which is included in the Microsoft 365 offer, is particularly suitable for this.
-Microsoft Teams not only gives you the opportunity to hold video conferences with all the necessary functions, such as screen sharing and a message chat, but also offers many other useful features.
-You can create task boards, link file systems, build an information system, integrate Azure DevOps and much more.
-In this way, your internal communication is secured and can even be sustainably improved.
+Microsoft Teams not only gives you the opportunity to host video conferences with all the necessary functions, such as screen sharing and message chat, but also offers many other useful features.
+You can create task boards, link file systems, build an information system, integrate Azure DevOps, and much more.
+This means your internal communication is secured and can even be sustainably improved.

 How do the systems stay secure?

-There is often a fear that opening up the internal systems to the outside world will lead to many security problems.
-But here, too, only the right measures must be taken to avoid possible risks.
+There is often a fear that opening internal systems to the outside world will lead to many security problems.
+But here too, the right measures just need to be taken to avoid possible risks.

-In addition to the generally applicable security measures, such as password protection, using long passwords and automatically locking the computer, which can be implemented relatively easily, securing the communication channels is often the bigger problem.
-Today, however, external access can be secured just as well as internal.
+In addition to the generally applicable security measures, such as password security, using long passwords and automatically locking computers, which can be implemented relatively easily, securing communication channels is often the bigger problem.
+Nowadays, however, external access can be secured just as well as internally.
 The first step is to adequately secure the computers themselves.
-Antivirus programs such as Panda Endpoint Protection are best suited for this.
+The best options for this are antivirus programs such as Panda Endpoint Protection.
 A secure connection must then be established, usually via VPN.
-Company-owned devices can also be configured in such a way that the VPN connection is established automatically and the device behaves as if it were directly connected to the network, just like in the office.
-In this way, private use of the devices can also be prevented.
+Company-owned devices can be configured so that the VPN connection is established automatically and the device behaves as if it were directly connected to the network, just like in the office.
+This also means that private use of the devices can be prevented.

-As you can see, not much is needed to enable your employees to work from home.
+As you can see, it doesn't take much to enable your employees to work from home.
 We would be happy to support you in each of the necessary steps.
-If you do not have your own resources for the setup, please take a look at our offer for the home office complete service.
-We take care of all the steps to get your company ready for the home office, individually tailored to your needs.
+If you don't have your own resources for setting it up, please take a look at our offer for the home office complete service.
+We take care of all the steps to make your company ready for home office, individually tailored to your needs.